 10. Any one or combination of the above or other risk related characteristics

-High risk car insurance in Ontario is still governed by the same auto policy that people insured through standard Insurance companies are.
+High risk insurance in Ontario is still governed by the same auto policy that people insured through standard Insurance companies are.

 The Ontario Automobile Policy (OAP 1) is the car insurance contract that has been set as the standard and approved auto insurance policy by the Financial Services Commission of Ontario.

-What’s the Difference Between High Risk Auto Insurance and Regular Car Insurance ?
+High Risk Insurance vs. Standard Car Insurance

 1. High Risk Insurance Costs More: substantially more for some.